Key steps to building an effective anti-corruption training programme

 Companies should also consider updating and re-running training in response to any incidence of corruption.

-How to tell if anti-bribery training is working?
+How to tell if anti-corruption training is working?

-One of the obvious ways of assessing the effectiveness of an anti-corruption training programme is to monitor the incidents of bribery.
-However, it is too simplistic to conclude that if there is no bribery, the training must be working, so nothing further needs to be done.
+One of the most obvious ways to assess the effectiveness of an anti-corruption training programme is to monitor incidents of bribery.
+However, it is too simplistic to assume that if no bribery is reported, the training is effective and no further action is required.

-Critical to having adequate procedures to prevent corruption in place is a thorough programme of monitoring and policy review.
-Best practice recommends regular internal and external reviews of practice and procedures which can check how well the policies are embedded and working on the ground.
-Such reviews form part of GoodCorporation’s anti-corruption services which support our clients in the building of robust anti-corruption programmes.
+Having adequate procedures in place to prevent corruption requires a strong programme of monitoring and policy review.
+Best practice recommends regular internal and external reviews of procedures to assess how well policies are embedded and whether they are operating effectively in practice.
+These reviews form part of GoodCorporation’s anti-corruption services, supporting clients in the development of robust and proportionate ABC programmes.

-Good communication is a key ingredient of an effective anti-corruption training programme.
-In addition to training sessions, be they online or face-to-face, an organisation should ensure that its anti-bribery policy and principles are widely disseminated, including on the company website, intranet and other communication channels.
-Bribery risks should also be discussed periodically at staff meetings with a reminder of the correct policies and procedures to follow.
+Good communication is an essential component of an effective anti-corruption training programme.
+In addition to training sessions, whether delivered online or in person, organisations should ensure that their anti-bribery policies and principles are widely accessible.
+This includes making them available on the company website, intranet and other internal communication channels.

-Managing the corruption risk in third parties remains one of the hardest areas for businesses to get right.
-It is also the area where organisations are most at risk, with the majority of prosecutions for bribery resulting from corrupt activities in the supply chain.
+Managing corruption risks in third parties remains one of the most challenging aspects of corporate compliance.
+It is also where organisations are often most exposed, with many bribery prosecutions linked to activities in the supply chain.

 The benefit of effective anti-corruption training